erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 ##### Export and Save Network

-Current work can be saved and the network can be exported to file or an image using the buttons located below the `LOAD FROM FILE` button in the network tab of the sidebar.
+Current work can be saved and the network can be exported to a file or an image using the buttons located below the `LOAD FROM FILE` button in the network tab of the sidebar.

 > :warning: **Reloading resets the current state of work!**
 >
 > If you work with a network (inbuilt or external), the current state only exists in memory.
 No changes are stored persistently.
-The only way to save the results of working with the visualizer is using the features explained in this section.
+The only way to save the results of working with the visualizer is by using the features explained in this section.
 >
 > The current state of the visualizer does not save the state between browser sessions.
 If the visualizer is reloaded, the current state is lost.